All-on-4 Dental Implants Explained: How the Full Arch Procedure Works

 The Step-by-Step Procedure

-Final restoration and follow-ups
+Final restoration, and any follow-ups

 Benefits of the All-on-4 Approach

-Faster recovery and fewer surgeries
+A quicker recovery time and fewer procedures

 Risks and Things to Consider